-Four gopher tortoise burrows were identified during field reconnaissance (see map in Appendix H) along the Mainline Study Area right-of-way fencing.
-Three other potentially occupied burrows were observed in a clearing within preferred pond site B8-B. One abandoned gopher tortoise burrow was observed within preferred pond site B4-B2 near a tree at a midpoint on the eastern property line.
+Four gopher tortoise burrows were identified during field reconnaissance (see map in Appendix H) along the Mainline Study Area ROW fencing.
+Three other potentially occupied burrows were observed in a clearing within preferred pond site B8-B. One abandoned gopher tortoise burrow was observed within preferred pond site B4-B2 near a tree at a mid-point on the eastern property line.
 Therefore, the gopher tortoise has a high probability of occurrence within the study areas.